byrne8783/reactCore1/reactCore1/readMe.txt

 ****Then I want to get changes to source stuff to do an automatic build - specifically site.css, the js source.

 Onward and Upward
-get your head around this webpack production/development bundle thingy and get it implemented

-get your head around the 'extract text' and 'uglify' thingys in sample-25a3681a5fc2 but you have to use anything other than "extract-text-webpack-plugin".
-The former particularly will get the CSS unto a separate file rather than inline

-do the funky hot module replacement, also in sample-25a3681a5fc2, which will get you into Core WebpackDevMiddleware

 switch to typescript 3.0 as your language of choice.
-That means you have to integrate transpilation into js and also HMR of the js to the browser
+That means you have to integrate transpilation into js and also integrate transpilation into HMR of the js to the browser

+it would be nice to have that 'dotnet watch run' thingy automated with a launchSettings.json.
+But maybe thats VScore rather than VS2017

+meanwhile what is 'dotnet dev-certs'

 Add React to your projects-a-basic-react-template-sample-25a3681a5fc2

+get your head around the 'uglify' thingys in sample-25a3681a5fc2 and get a webpack production build implemented with minification and uglification

-Do the whole thing again, based on Core 2.1, with guidance from https://blogs.taiga.nl/martijn/2018/06/14/lean-asp-net-core-2-1-manually-setup-a-razor-pages-project-with-bootstrap-npm-and-webpack/
+Do the whole thing again, just to be able to understand it, with guidance from https://blogs.taiga.nl/martijn/2018/06/14/lean-asp-net-core-2-1-manually-setup-a-razor-pages-project-with-bootstrap-npm-and-webpack/

 Figure out the various ways ( if any! ) React plays with Razor and optimise the HTML accordingly